-A 5-cent quarterly dividend will be given to Ford Motor Co. shareholders on March 1 – their first payout since September 2006.
-Ford, the second-largest U.S. automaker, makes this move after it reported earnings of $1.65 billion in the quarter that ended in September.
+A 5-cent quarterly dividend will be given to Ford Motor Co. shareholders on March 1 – representing their first payout since September 2006.
+Ford, the second-largest automaker in the United States, makes this move after it reported earnings of $1.65 billion in the third quarter that ended in September.
 This is the tenth straight quarter that Ford has been profitable.

 Ford has recently entered a four-year deal with the United Auto Workers that affects 40,600 of its hourly workers in the U.S. In a statement, Ford said that this dividend will be given to shareholders of record on Jan.
 31.